ryj1023/The-Thought-Corner/README.md

 *  Custom service and an AJAX call to obtain the quotes from *Mashape's* API.
 *  Custom service to obtain *The New York Times* articles from the site's API on a conditional basis.
-*  Home page which displays articles content based on default selected topics
+*  Home page which displays articles content based on default selected topics.
-*  When the user does a custom search, or selects another article content option, the ng-view is changed in response to the event and show the relative data
+*  When the user does a custom search, or selects another article content option, the ng-view is changed in response to the event and show the relative data.
 * A custom directive is returned to display the data.